This mode of operation is preferred in aesthetics for:

 - Thermabrasion, for tattoo removal

 - Mild thermapeeling for localised skin tightening

-In this last exercise you will see that by increasing or decreasing the speed of the sweeping movement the carbonisation effects vary, even if the power setting of the equipment remains unchanged.
-What you will notice, is that the higher your sweeping speed, the more superficial the carbonisation effects, whereas as the sweeping speed decreases the carbonisation effects penetrate deeper into the skin of the chicken or meat surface.
+In this last exercise, you will see that by increasing or decreasing the speed of the sweeping movement the carbonization effects vary, even if the power setting of the equipment remains unchanged.
+What you will notice, is that the higher your sweeping speed, the more superficial the carbonisation effects, whereas as the sweeping speed decreases the carbonization effects penetrate deeper into the skin of the chicken or meat surface.

 In order to later move to utilizing voltaic arcs for aesthetic applications, practice on your own by using all the different power levels and spend some time practicing and having fun drawing whatever you wish on the meat.